cyemezocode/cyemezocode/README.md

 ![Logo](https://cyemezocode.com/assets/images/cover.jpg)

-CyemezoCode is software company which is located in Kigali Rwanda.
+CyemezoCode is a software company which is located in Kigali Rwanda.
-Our aim is to develop mobile application and website for our clients with an extra ordinary price discout.
+We aim to develop mobile applications and websites for our clients at an extraordinary discount.